-For nearly a half century, the Science and Engineering Fair of Metropolitan Detroit, Inc. (SEFMD) has provided tens of thousands of young people an incentive to plan, prepare, and present science and engineering projects.
-The Fair process is lauded by educators as an important "learning to think" experience for the 25,000 to 30,000 seventh through twelfth grade students from Wayne, Oakland, and Macomb counties who participate in inner-school competitions each year.
-Over 3,000 of these then enter the regional fair, with 2,000+ chosen to bring their projects to the Metro Fair at Cobo Center, where fairs centering on the physical and life sciences in 13 different categories (e.g. chemistry, physics, biology, environmental science, engineering,...) are held under one roof.
-Over the years, 452 students have won Grand Awards, enabling them to go to the International Science and Engineering Fair, where southeast Michigan students have distinguished themselves with major awards among their peers from 48 states and 46 nations.
-Numerous Fair participants have pursued careers in science and engineering and gone on to distinguish themselves in their fields.
+For over a half century, the Science and Engineering Fair of Metropolitan Detroit, Inc. (SEFMD) has provided tens of thousands of young people an incentive to plan, prepare, and present science and engineering projects.
+The Fair process is lauded by educators as an important "learning to think" experience for the 25,000 to 30,000 sixth through twelfth grade students from Wayne, Oakland, Macomb, Washtenaw, Lenawee, Livingston, and Monroe counties who participate in inner-school competitions each year.
+Over 3,000 of these students then enter the regional fair, with 2,000+ chosen to bring their projects to the Metro Fair at Cobo Center, where fairs centering on the physical and life sciences in 22 different categories (e.g. chemistry, physics, biology, environmental science, engineering,...) are held under one roof.
+Throughout the years, 544 students have won Grand Awards, enabling them to compete in the International Science and Engineering Fair.
+Southeast Michigan students have distinguished themselves at the ISEF by winning major awards among their peers from 48 states and 46 nations.
+Many Fair participants have pursued careers in science and engineering and have distinguished themselves in their respective professions.

-A secondary and equally important benefit of the fairs is the increased interest of students in the Detroit Public Schools in science and engineering.
-This welcome renewal is strengthened by a strong commitment from Detroit Public Schools, Detroit Public Schools Foundation, and DAPCEP (Detroit Area Pre-College Engineering Program) to the fairs.
+Another equally important benefit of the fairs is the increased interest of students in the Detroit Public Schools Community District in areas of science and engineering.
+This welcome renewal is strengthened by a strong commitment to the Fair from Detroit Public Schools Community District (DPSCD), Detroit Public Schools Foundation, and DAPCEP (Detroit Area Pre-College Engineering Program).
 Organizers and educators were thrilled to see more than 79% of the entries in 2012 coming from Detroit Public Schools.

-The SEFMD should be a source of great pride for the entire tri-county area - as it is for those who staff it and those who fund it.
-It has long been one of the largest such fairs in the country and, judging by the results, one of the best.
+The SEFMD should be a source of great pride for Southeast Michigan -- as it is for those who staff it and those who fund it.
+SEFMD remains one of the largest such Fairs in the country, and, judging by the results, one of the best!